pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 I'm not advocating here that we capture a complete record of everything that a researcher is doing.
-But we need make explicit this common thread---this sequence of decisions---that drives the research forward.
+But we need make explicit this common thread---this sequence of decisions---that drives the research forward, and we should have the flexibility to choose deliberately, at each point of decision, whether or not to make a thing part of that thread.
 If we keep this part implicit, or leave it to ex post facto analysis alone to attempt to reveal it, we end up not very far from where we are now: publishing _about_ the research, instead of publishing _research_, and our ability to effectively collaborate deeper into the research process will be impeded.

 <figure class="bq grab">